fullstackleo777/resume/resumes/general/Leonardo-Rodriguez_2025-Resume.md

 I'm a high-energy and knowledge thirsty _**Remote Full Stack Mobile & Web Developer**_ with 15 years of experience in fullstack development, business management, and creative direction.
 I excel in HTML, CSS, Javascript, PHP, Python, Frontend, Backend, Deployment, Linux, Server Security, Wordpress, HubSpot, Photoshop, Illustrator, and more!

-As a legal Mexican immigrant in the USA, I speak native English and Spanish. 🇲🇽 🇺🇲
+I speak native English and Spanish. 🇲🇽 🇺🇲

 What are you waiting for?
 Start executing your full stack mobile and web projects today!